badj/NZGovDebtTrends2002-2025/README.md

 ![chart-demo.gif](Images/chart-demo.gif)

-> - Automated end-to-end testing has been integrated for the interactive visualization using [Playwright](https://playwright.dev/) as the test framework:
+> - Automated end-to-end testing has been integrated for the interactive visualisation using [Playwright](https://playwright.dev/) as the test framework:
 >   - The end-to-end tests verify the page and graph features, including dropdown filters, chart rendering, export options, and interactive controls.
 >   - [Playwright MCP (Model Context Protocol)](https://github.com/microsoft/playwright-mcp) was used with [GitHub Copilot](https://github.com/features/copilot), [Claude Sonnet](https://www.anthropic.com/claude/sonnet) and [ChatGPT](https://chatgpt.com/) as agents for the prompts to [generate tests](.github/1-generate-tests.prompt.md) and for [fixing failing tests](.github/2-fix-failing-tests.prompt.md).
 >